mpampuch/nextflow-notes/README.md

 ### Spread-dot notation

-If we want to call a set method on every item in a Collection, Groovy provides this convenient "spread dot" notation
+If you want to call a set method on every item in a Collection, Groovy provides this convenient "spread dot" notation

 ```groovy
 map { id, reads ->